atishagarwala/atishagarwala.github.io/_posts/2017-07-25-Projects-assigned.markdown

 ## The project

 Looks like we'll work on 2 projects, one for the first two weeks, and another for the second two weeks.
-The first two weeks I'll be working on the ecology of cellulose eating bacteria with (Steven Quistad)[http://www.stevenquistad.com/].
+The first two weeks I'll be working on the ecology of cellulose eating bacteria with [Steven Quistad](http://www.stevenquistad.com/).
 In short, they passaged 10 different communities sampled form compost in minimal media with cellulose (ie a piece of paper) as a carbon source.
 They transferred the microbes once every two weeks for a year.
 Each community was passaged in one of two ways: first, there was the *Vertical* group, which was passaged normally.
 Second, there